You can expect to experience every emotion possible when you experience a break-up.

 You must tell yourself that now.

-The fact of the matter is that millions of people have been through the painful stages of a breakup before and they’ve successfully healed their broken heart to become a better, stronger human being.
+The fact of the matter is that millions of people have been through the painful stages of a breakup before and they’ve successfully healed their broken hearts to become better, stronger human beings.

 I can vouch for that.
 It took me at least three months to fully recover from a terrible breakup.
 You might be quicker, but it’s also okay to accept that it might take you longer.

 But just like any other wound – you will eventually heal.